Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus

 \subsection{Discussion and outlook}

 We demonstrate the first precision spectroscopy of the Th-229 nuclear resonance of the O-center and revalidate the proposed microscopic doping structures of the O and D-center by showing agreement between the measured and calculated isomer shift.
-This line was not reported in laser excitation with a VUV frequency comb~\cite{Zhang:2024, temp-sensi,ooi2026frequency}, but it was observed using a pulsed VUV FWM source~\cite{hiraki2025laser} and in the present experiment.
-We conjecture that this difference might be related to light induced quenching (LIQ)~\cite{Schaden:2025,guan2026x,Terhune:2025}, which might show different characteristics in exposure to VUV frequency combs, FWM sources, and CW VUV lasers.
+The O-center line was not reported in laser excitation with a VUV frequency comb~\cite{Zhang:2024, temp-sensi,ooi2026frequency}, but it was observed using a pulsed VUV FWM source~\cite{hiraki2025laser} and in the present experiment.
+We conjecture that this difference might be related to light induced quenching (LIQ)~\cite{Schaden:2025,guan2026x,Terhune:2025} through non resonant modes in VUV frequency combs.

 Further high-resolution spectroscopy of the O-center and other known centers~\cite{hiraki2025laser} can benchmark theoretical models for Th doping in calcium fluoride, further improving on the isomer shift and EFG calculations.
 Using the O-center for a solid-state nuclear clock should be further investigated with respect to benefits over using the D-center, especially regarding a possibly increased robustness against lattice deformations.
 Working with smaller Th doping concentration has led to lower linewidths of $\approx\,30$\,kHz in the case of the D-center, attributed to a lower level of microstrain~\cite{ooi2026frequency}.
 It will be critical to see if the individual components of the underlying quadrupole structure can be resolved, as for the D-center~\cite{ooi2026frequency}.
 Measuring the temperature induced frequency shifts and broadening effects will further contribute to the characterization of the O-center.